ADFAS Young Arts philanthropy enhances arts opportunities for young people in Australia.

 In 2015, over $76,000 was contributed to Young Arts projects.

-26 of our 37 Societies offered a Young Arts programme with most Societies supporting a mix of both individuals and community groups.
+Most of our Societies offer a Young Arts program supporting a mix of both individuals and community groups.

 Pauline Hopkins Cup